-Rising sophomore students at Georgia Tech are welcome to apply to be this year's Sophomore Speaker at New Student Convocation on Sunday, August 18.
+Rising second year students at Georgia Tech are welcome to apply to be this year's student speaker at New Student Convocation on Sunday, August 16.

 One student will be selected by a panel of faculty, administrators, and students to share an inspirational message for this year's incoming class.

 Applicants must be entering their second year at Georgia Tech and in both academic and judicial good standing.
-The spirit of the speech is to come from a sophomore, but students who have over 30 credit hours due to AP or transfer credit may still apply.
+The spirit of the speech is to come from a second year, but students who have over 30 credit hours due to AP or transfer credit may still apply.

 The New Student Convocation speech is approximately five minutes in length.
 The message should be reflective on your first year at Georgia Tech and include words of wisdom for the incoming class.

-Applicants must feel comfortable speaking at a podium in front of a very large audience.
+Applicants must feel comfortable speaking in front of a very large audience.
 We encourage students to view previous speeches and visit with the Communication Center to help them prepare their speech.

 All submissions will be reviewed by a committee consisting of faculty and staff, who will select the winner.

 Once selected, the speaker is required to work with the Communication Center during the semester and meet in-person with event organizers for final review prior to Convocation.
-Students do not need to be living on campus to qualify, but must return to campus by Friday, August 16 for a rehearsal.
+Students do not need to be living on campus to qualify.

 How to Apply & Application Deadline